tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size
 - [ ] Make middle click always cause a refresh of data and double click cycle through varients
 - [ ] Update installer
-- [ ] Look into hacking in Google play music (And youtube?) support to the music reader (I believe Google Talk/G+ used to expose this info)
 - [ ] Get real fact from fact repository and mix them in with fact sphere facts
 - [ ] Add support for audio playback of fact sphere on left click
 - [ ] Top Processes visually inconsistant, change?